 Economics Internship – European Transport Policy

-Are you ready to kickstart your career in European transport policy and make a real impact on the future of sustainable transportation?
-Join the Community of European Railway and Infrastructure Companies (CER) as an Economics Intern and dive into the heart of EU transport, climate, and energy policies.
+Are you ready to kickstart your career in European transport policy and make a real impact on the competitiveness of sustainable transport?
+Join the Community of European Railway and Infrastructure Companies (CER) as an Economics Intern and dive into the heart of EU transport, climate, and energy policies during the 2026 legislative cycle.

 Main responsibilities: